National Register Listings in Garfield County, Washington

 In recent years, Garfield County has faced challenges due to a declining population and changes in the agricultural industry.
 Efforts have been made to diversify the local economy and attract new businesses.
 The county continues to be a close-knit community, with residents working together to preserve their history and promote the county's unique heritage.
 Garfield County's past and present are intertwined, reflecting the resilience and adaptability of its people.

-This timeline provides a concise overview of the key events in the history of Garfield County, Washington.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Garfield County, Washington.